SamJUK/sdj.pw/content/posts/magento2-warden-elasticsearch.md

 title: "Magento 2 - Elasticsearch 8 Fixing _id disallowed indices in Warden"
 description: "The single configuration option you need to set to solve the 'Fielddata access on the _id field is disallowed' error within Magento 2 with Warden"
 date: 2024-04-24T19:30:00+00:00
-tags: ["magento2", "elasticsearch", "elasticsearch8", "warden"]
+tags: ["magento2", "elasticsearch", "warden", "docker"]
 author: "Me"
 draft: false
 ---